Rishikumar4518/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**

-Thus the JK flipflop is implemented and verified.
+Studied and verified the truth table of JK flip-flop in Quartus II using verilog programming successfully.